An external view of the Met Office building at night.

 Career background

 Between 2010 and 2017, David managed the Global Atmospheric Model Development group, responsible for developing global configurations of the Unified Model for use across all weather and climate timescales.
-He has been leading the R2O team since 2017.
+Between 2017 and 2024, David led the Research to Operations (R2O) team, who develop, deliver and coordinate improvements to our suite of operational NWP systems whilst working closely with stakeholders to inform future NWP developments.

-Prior to joining the Met Office, David was awarded an MPhys (1st class hons) followed by a PhD in theoretical physics, both from the University of Wales Swansea.
+Prior to joining the Met Office, David completed an MPhys (1st class hons) followed by a PhD in theoretical physics, both from the University of Wales Swansea.
 He then spent a year at the University of Manchester as a post-doctoral research associate.

 External recognition

-In 2001, David was selected as 1 of 12 PhD students from UK and RoI to attend the 51st meeting of Nobel Laureates (17th in Physics) in Lindau, Germany.
+Selected as one of twelve PhD students from UK and Ireland to attend the 51st Lindau meeting of Nobel Laureates (2001)